lunitaire/hello-world/Tools.md

 # Tools

-This is a list of tools and programs I enjoy using when building software, websites, and/or graphics.
+This is a list of tools and programs I enjoy using in my workflow.

-- Oh My Zsh with Adam2 prompt and Solarized colour scheme
-- nano
-- git
+- Mac Book Pro
-- Atom
+- Atom editor
+- Hyper.is for terminal (monokai theme) paired with oh-my-zsh (spaceship theme) + fira code font (w/ ligatures)
+- Postman for testing APIs
+- Quiver for note taking
+- Todoist for keeping track of everything
-- Bitvise for Windows and HyperTerm for Mac
+- iPad Pro with Apple Pencil for drawing and design work
-- CyberDuck
-- VirtualBox (usually with a CentOS 6 or 7 LAMP, previously with Ubuntu 14 and up)
-- Krita 3
-- Clip Studio
-- Adobe Creative Cloud (Photoshop, Illustrator, InDesign, and more)
-- Blender and Maya
-- Cintiq 22HD
-- Slack and Hangouts
-- Pandora One (for blocking out distractions)
-- Monster Rehab Peach Tea (for focus)